matejsemancik/tempo-timer/README.md

 ## Installation

 Publishing WIP.
-You can build from source for now `./gradlew desktopApp:packageDistributionForCurrentOS`
+For now, you can run using `./gradlew runDistributable`.

 ## Getting started